jackal1-66/dpg-documentation/docs/software/doc/expert.md

 In the following, we will assume that the script is located in the directory `${ASYNC_BIN}`.

+It is strongly recommended to run all of the following in a **dedicated working directory** since running it creates additional output files.
+In addition, it checks out the git packages it works with.
+Since it manipulates them as well, there should not be any personal work done in those local packages.

+Some additional default values of packages are defined for

+* O2,
+* O2DPG,
+* O2Physics,
+* QualityControl.

+For those, the script knows for instance where to find the upstream repositories.

 ## Cherry-pick and tag

 To run this, a `YAML` configuration like the following must be prepared per label (or a group of labels since sometimes, a tag is associated to multiple labels at the same time):